Introducing Aspire

 dotnet new aspire-servicedefaults -o Dometrain.Aspire.ServiceDefaults

-We can now add the two projects in our solution.
+We can now add the two projects to our solution.

 Let's take a look at the two projects